jdeal/qim/README.md

 Create a parameterized navigator.

 If you pass two arguments to `createNavigator`, the first is assumed to be a function that intercepts the parameters to the navigator and returns the parameters that are passed to the navigator.
-If you pass `true`, it's the same as calling `createNavigator` like this:
+If you pass a truthy value that isn't a function, it's the same as calling `createNavigator` like this:

 ```js
 const $myNavigator = createNavigator((...params) => params, {